Grades and Grading System

-A designation representing a project/thesis/research/practicum/internship/field study course that allows up to 12 months for completion.
+A designation representing a project course that allows up to six months or more for completion.
 No grade points are assigned for the “IP” grade.

 The following grades are assigned for selected project/practicum courses identified in the course description section of this catalog:

-Signifies outstanding work.
+Signifies Outstanding Achievement.
 No grade points are assigned.

-Signifies acceptable work.
+Signifies Acceptable Achievement.
 No grade points are assigned.

-Signifies unacceptable work.
-No credit is awarded and no grade points are assigned.
+Signifies Unacceptable Achievement.
+No credit is granted and no grade points are assigned.

 National University uses a plus/minus grading system.
 The grade of A+ is not issued.
 In the plus/minus system, the grade points per credit used in the calculation of the grade point average are specified below.
-Instructors may elect not to use the plus/minus system.
 Instructors may elect not to use the plus/minus system provided that they clearly state this in the course outline.

 Computing Grade Point Averages

-To compute a student’s grade point average (GPA), the total number of credit units is divided into the total number of grade points.
+To compute a student’s grade point average, the total number of credit units is divided into the total number of grade points.
 Course units count only once toward graduation requirements.
-“H,” “I,” “IP,” “S,” “U,” and “W” carry no grade points and are not considered in computing the grade point average.
-When a course is repeated, the original grade is excluded from the GPA calculation but remains part of the permanent record but is not calculated in the grade point average.
+“I,” “W,” “U,” “IP,” “H,” and “S” designations carry no grade points and are not considered when figuring the grade point average.
+When a course is repeated, the original grade remains part of the permanent record but is not calculated in the grade point average.